 After the groups have untangled, say, “We are all connected with everyone else in the world.
 Our actions affect the lives of others in the world.
 What are things we can do to act as if we are connected?
 What are some ways people may act that show they think we are not connected?

-After the video, have students discuss the idea that educating girls in developing countries can change the world.
+Discuss the evidence on the website that educating girls in developing countries can change the world.
 Ask what people across the world can do to promote education for all children.
 Encourage them to think about how the world is interconnected.

 - What is gender disparity in education?